 Most Christians have been taught that the Old Testament is for the Jews and the New Testament is for Christians, who supposedly are some unrelated, yet amalgamated group of gentiles.
 Believing this theory, which is opposed to the truth set forth by Christ, is the fateful first step in the wrong direction.
 [Read the Feature article, Moving Forward; also chapter six, The Blind Man's Elephant].
 It takes us away from square one in our understanding the Old Testament as well as the New Testament.
 In fact, the entire Biblical record is for the same people.
 And the two covenants, the law covenant delivered by Moses and the Abrahamic covenant given by Christ, both originate in the Old Testament, which is for all Israel, and not the gentiles of the world.
 [Read the Feature article, We're Abraham's Seed And Heirs; and the book, The Hijacked Elephant, a complimentary PDF on the Home page].

 It is no accident the "Christian Bible" contains both the New Testament and the "Jewish Bible" or the Old Testament.
-This is exactly as it should be. for Christians are the lost sheep of the House of Israel as Christ said.
+This is exactly as it should be, for Christians are the lost sheep of the House of Israel as Christ said.
 [For those of you wishing to invoke John 3:16 here, please see the Feature article, Mirror, Mirror On The Wall].
 The Old Testament is our book too.
 This is why, as one theologian said, that for Christians the Bible is at once both "familiar and strange."
 It is familiar because of the New Testament.
 It is strange because we don't understand why we have an affinity towards the Old Testament.
-Truth be told, our affinity for the Old Testament is in the genes.
+Truth be told, our affinity for the Old Testament is in our genes.
 Literally.
-"And if you are Christ's, then are you Abraham's seed [Greek, sperma], and heirs according to the promise."
+"And if you are Christ's, then are you Abraham's seed [Greek, sperma, the human Y chromosome which carries our paternal DNA], and heirs according to the promise."
 [Gal.
 3:29; see the Sneakers article, What About Everyone Else?].

-Therefore, it helps all Christians to understand how the Old Testament flows into the New Testament, which is all about Christ fulfilling the Law and the Prophets as he said.
+Therefore, it helps all Christians to understand how the Old Testament flows into the New Testament [again, see the Feature article, Moving Forward], which is all about Christ fulfilling the Law and the Prophets as he said.
 In turn, this helps us understand our place in Biblical prophecy.
 Yet, none of this makes sense until we realize one very important point: Christians are descendants of the patriarch Abraham through Israel as the apostle Paul pointed out.
 [See the Feature article, The Good News Colour Revolution].

 Perhaps the single biggest stumbling block to our understanding the connectivity between the old and new covenants is a page in the Bible that should not even be there.
 In the King James Version [KJV], it is the title page that unnaturally separates the last page of Malachi from the first page of Matthew.
 [Note: In the original inspired order of the Old Testament, the Book of Chronicles is the last book, not Malachi.
 Again see the Feature article, Moving Forward].
 It is a paper thin partition that has proven itself to be mightier than the walls of Jericho.
 It declares "The New Testament of our Lord and Saviour Jesus Christ.
 Translated out of the Original Greek: and with the former Translations diligently compared and revised, by His Majesty's special command."

 On the other hand, one can go from the Book of Genesis, which has the covenant promise given to Abraham, Isaac and Israel straight into the Book of Acts, in which the Abrahamic covenant comes into force, and not miss a beat theologically because the law was an interim covenant.
-Remember, the covenant made with Abraham came about because of Abraham's faith.
-He was willing to sacrifice his only son by following God's command.
+Remember, the covenant made with Abraham came about because of Abraham's faith, his conviction of the truth of the word of God.
+He was willing to sacrifice his only son, Isaac, by following God's command.
 [Gen. 22:16; Heb.
 11:17].
 From this point forward, the Book of Genesis is the family history of Abraham.
 The last chapter of the Book of Genesis ends with the death of Abraham's great-grandson, Joseph, head of the House of Israel.
 Christ, at his first coming, as the only begotten Son of God [1 John 4:9], was sent only to redeem the lost sheep of the House of Israel, thereby initiating the prophetic promise made to Abraham and his seed in their generations, which includes us today.
 [See Acts 2:36-38].
 These are vital points of understanding regarding the two covenants.
 [See the Feature article, Three Temple Ages Make A Plan; also the Feature article, Is The US (And UK) In End-times Bible Prophecy?].

-Also, Christ's reference to that which was written concerning him in the "Law of Moses," rather than using to the more inclusive phrase, the Book of the Law, places the emphasis of Christ's life on the law covenant made with all the children of Israel beginning in Exodus.
+Also, Christ's reference to that which was written concerning him in the "Law of Moses," rather than using to the more inclusive phrase, the Book of the Law, the first five books of the Old Testament, places the emphasis of Christ's life on the law covenant made with all the children of Israel beginning in Exodus.
 [See Acts 13:39].
 In effect, Christ separates the Book of Genesis, Abraham's covenant, from the Law of Moses, which together make up the Book of the Law.1